 Mistake No. 5: Neglecting your current homeMistake No. 5: Neglecting your current home

 You may have your eyes almost entirely on your new home purchase, but don’t forget about your current home.
-The home buying process can take anywhere from a few months to a year or more.
+The home buying process can take a few months to a year or more.
 In that time, you’ll still need to keep up with maintenance and other upkeep costs on your current property.
 If you’re planning to sell, then the home will have to be kept in top condition so you can capture its peak value.
-It may even be a good idea to invest a little bit in your current home so that it’s ready for the market.
+It may even be a good idea to invest in your current home to be ready for the market.
 A few simple renovation projects can make a big difference and lead to a much faster sale.

-The process of buying and selling simultaneously can also be an audacious one, with many pitfalls to avoid.
+Navigating the complicated buying and selling process simultaneously is just one more thing that having a qualified buyer’s agent can help.
+Buying and selling can also be audacious, with many pitfalls to avoid.
 Make sure you understand how this process works and have a few backup plans if something goes wrong.
-Navigating the difficult process of buying and selling simultaneously is just one more thing that having a qualified buyer’s agent can help you with.